-If you repeatedly turn the power switch <ON> and <OFF> within a short time period, the < to to to the displayed (p.47).
+If you repeatedly turn the power switch < ON> and <OFF> within a short time period, the < i-> icon may not be displayed (p.47).

 Computer Connection Problems

 I cannot transfer images to a computer.

 - Install EOS Utility (EOS software) in the computer (p.596). - If the camera is already connected via Wi-Fi, it cannot communicate with any computer connected with an interface cable (sold separately).